CluelessBiker/project5-red-crayon/README.md

 - [Mats Simonsson](https://github.com/Pelikantapeten): A fellow student & friend who consistently helps me to troubleshoot when needed, supports me constantly, and is my rubber duck.
 - [Martina Terlevic](https://github.com/SephTheOverwitch): A constant support system, providing reassurance, and the ability to calm me down.
 - [BobbyHadz](https://bobbyhadz.com/blog/react-you-are-importing-createroot-from-react-dom#:~:text=The%20error%20%22You%20are%20importing,js%20.): provided the answer on how to resolve a console error indicating that the createRoot render was not compatible with the current version of ReactJS.
+- Two events have been added to the site.
+The content for these was taken from the [Stavros Niarchos Foundation](https://www.snfcc.org/en/events), and the [Meet Market](https://www.themeetmarket.gr/en/).
+Each event has also been credited within the content body.

 ### Media
 - 404 Error Graphic from [PNG Tree](https://pngtree.com/freepng/404-error-interface-art-word-design_4043816.html)